jzuhone/equilibrate/doc/source/radial_profiles.rst

     M_{\rm NFW}(<r) = 4\pi{\rho_s}{r_s^2}\left[\ln\left(1+\frac{r}{r_s}\right)-\frac{r}{r+r_s}\right]

 where :math:`\rho_s` is a scale density in units of :math:`{\rm M_\odot~kpc^{-3}}`, and :math:`r_s` is a scale radius in units of kpc.

+.. admonition:: Mathematical Note

+    The function :math:`M_{\mathrm{NFW}}(<r)` is manifestly divergent as :math:`r\to \infty`.
+As such, it is typically necessary to truncate the NFW profile at some maximal radius.
+See TNFW profile for more information.

 An NFW density profile function can be generated using :func:`~cluster_generator.radial_profiles.nfw_density_profile`, and the NFW mass